 Eric, an associate of the Society of Actuaries and member of the American Academy of Actuaries, holds a bachelor’s degree in electrical engineering from the University of Illinois at Urbana-Champaign with a minor in mathematics.

 Chief Marketing, Information, and Sales Officer

-Kristin Merlo is vice president, sales and marketing, and chief marketing officer of Delta Dental of Washington.
+Kristin Merlo is chief marketing, information, and sales officer of Delta Dental of Washington.
 She is responsible for Delta Dental’s sales, client and broker management, marketing research and communications, public relations, corporate advertising, product management and development, and government relations.

 Prior to joining Delta Dental, Kristin held a variety of sales and marketing management positions with Eli Lilly and Company.
 As brand manager she led the first consumer advertising program for Lilly’s blockbuster drug, Prozac®.
 She also managed the global market development for Lilly’s first insulin analog.

 Kristin earned her bachelor’s degree in history from the University of Virginia and her master’s in business administration from the Darden Graduate School of Business Administration at the University of Virginia.
 She completed a certificate in executive leadership at Seattle University.
 Kristin is active in education reform efforts and serves as vice chair of Seattle Girls’ School.